 In the event that we process personal information outside the UK, the processing in those locations is protected by UK and European data standards.

-The personal information we have collected will be shared with crime prevention agencies who will use it to prevent financial crime and fraud and to verify your identity.
+The personal information, about any customer or third party or representative, we have collected will be shared with crime and fraud prevention agencies, including their members, law enforcement and other relevant organisations.
+LV= and these organisations will use it to prevent financial crime and fraud and to verify your identity.
 If financial crime or fraud is detected, you could be refused certain services, finance or employment.
-Where we suspect financial crime or fraud, we may cancel any policies you have with us, not be able to pay any claim or offer you the requested product or service.
-We may share relevant information with crime and fraud prevention agencies, law enforcement agencies and other relevant organisations.
+Where we suspect financial crime or fraud, we may cancel any policies you may have with us, retain any premiums paid, be unable to pay any claim or offer you the requested product or service.

-Your personal information will be used or disclosed as required to regulators to monitor and enforce our compliance with any regulation.
+Personal information will be used or disclosed as required to regulators, for example Financial Conduct Authority (FCA), The Prudential Regulation Authority (PRA), Information Commissioner’s Office (ICO) and Financial Ombudsman Service (FOS), to monitor and enforce our compliance with any regulation.

-You must tell us about any claim or accident, even if it wasn’t your fault.
-We’ll share this information and your personal details with databases such as the Claims and Underwriting Exchange (CUE).
-We may search these databases when you apply for insurance, make a claim or renew your policy, to validate your claims history (or that of any other person or property likely to be involved in the insurance or claim).
+You must tell us about any claim or incident, even if it wasn’t your fault.
+We’ll search databases such as the Claims and Underwriting Exchange (CUE) when you apply for insurance, make a claim or renew your policy, to validate your no claim discount and claims history (or that of any other person or property likely to be involved in the insurance or claim).

-In order to process your application we’ll supply your personal information to credit reference agencies (CRAs) and they’ll give us information about you, such as about your financial history.
-We do this to assess creditworthiness, check your identity, manage your account, trace and recover debts and prevent fraud and other financial crime.
+In order to process your application and renewal we’ll supply personal information about you or anyone on the policy to credit reference agencies (CRAs) and they’ll give us information, such as financial history.
+We do this to assess creditworthiness, check identity, make pricing and underwriting decisions, manage policies, trace and recover debts and prevent fraud and other financial crime.

-We’ll also continue to exchange information about you with CRAs on an ongoing basis, including about your settled accounts and any debts not fully repaid on time.
-CRAs will share your personal information with other organisations.
-Your data will also be linked to the data of any joint applicants or other financial associates you have.
+We’ll also continue to exchange information with CRAs on an ongoing basis, including settled accounts and any debts not fully repaid on time.
+CRAs will share personal information with other organisations.
+This data will also be linked to the data of any joint applicants or other financial associates.

-If you get a quote or buy through one of our partner or affinity associations, we may pass some of your personal information back to them (eg policy details, claims, membership and suspected fraud and other financial crime information).
+If you get a quote or buy through one of our partner or affinity associations, we may pass some of the personal information back to them (e.g. policy details, claims, membership and suspected or proven fraud and other financial crime information).

-If you get a quote on a price comparison website or other introductory service, the information you give them is passed to us so you don't need to re-enter your details.
-We’ll also pass your personal information (eg policy details, and suspected fraud and other financial crime information) back to them.
+If you request a quote on a price comparison website or other introductory service, the information you give them is passed to us.
+We’ll also pass personal information (eg policy details, and suspected or proven fraud and other financial crime information) back to them.

 We may use public information (such as electoral roll, county court judgements, vehicle taxation status, MOT status, bankruptcy or repossessions).

-We use other companies to provide some services, eg banks and building societies, breakdown and recovery agents, claims adjusters, claims suppliers, legal service providers, communication services, debt recovery agencies, marketing, fraud and other financial crime investigation services etc. They’ll be given the personal information they (or their sub-contractors) need to manage their service.
+We use other companies to provide some services, e.g. banks and building societies, breakdown and recovery agents, claim adjusters, claim suppliers, legal service providers, communication services, debt recovery agencies, marketing, fraud and other financial crime investigation services etc. They’ll be given the personal information they (or their subcontractors) need to manage their service.

-When necessary we share your personal information with other insurers if you make a claim, to verify that the information you’ve provided is correct and prevent financial crime and fraud.
+We share and collect your personal information with other insurers if you make a claim, to verify that the information you’ve provided is correct and prevent financial crime and fraud.
 If you move to a new insurer we may confirm certain details about your insurance to them.
-We'll only do this if we're sure it's a genuine request.

-If you give us a driving licence number when getting a motor insurance quote, we’ll pass it to the DVLA MyLicence service to verify the status of the licence and entitlement.
+If you give us a driving licence number when requesting a motor insurance quote, to add a new driver or preparing a renewal quote, we’ll pass it to the DVLA MyLicence service to verify the status of the licence and entitlement.
 We’ll then get any relevant restriction information, endorsements and/or conviction data.

 We’ll add details about your insurance policy to the Motor Insurance Database (MID) which is managed by the Motor Insurers’ Bureau (MIB).
 The MID and the data stored on it may be used by the Police, the DVLA, the DVANI, the Insurance Fraud Bureau and other bodies permitted by law for purposes not limited to but including: